-A poinsettia (Euphorbia pulcherrima) will grow into a large shrub if transplanted outdoors in warm areas of the U.S. Traditionally grown as a potted plant, over time the plant grows 3 to 10 feet tall and 3 to 7 feet wide.
+A poinsettia (Euphorbia pulcherrima) will grow into a large shrub when transplanted outdoors in the warm climates of its perennial range in USDA zones 9-11.
+Traditionally grown as a potted holiday plant, over time the plant may grow 3 to 10 feet tall and 3 to 7 feet wide.
 But for a repeat performance of its brilliant red holiday display, poinsettia must experience long hours of uninterrupted darkness at night during fall and winter.
-Plants, they're just like us.

 Preparing for Transplanting

-It's important to wear gloves when you prune your plants because the sap can irritate your skin.
-Fertilize the poinsettia with a balanced fertilizer for houseplants, such as a 12-4-8 liquid product diluted at a rate of 1 teaspoon per 1 gallon of water, or according to the manufacturer's instructions.
+It's important to wear gloves when you prune your plants because the milky sap may irritate your skin.
+Fertilize the poinsettia with a houseplant fertilizer, such as a 12-4-8 liquid product diluted at a rate of 1 teaspoon per 1 gallon of water, or according to the manufacturer's instructions.
 You'll only need to apply the fertilizer every two weeks.
 When all danger of frost has passed, place the poinsettia in its pot outdoors, in a warm, partially shady spot sheltered from the wind.

 Selecting a Site

 A full-sun site with moist, acidic soil provides the right growing conditions for a poinsettia.
 When the poinsettia has been outdoors for two weeks or longer, it will have adjusted to outdoor light levels and temperatures and be ready for transplanting into the garden.
-This shrub prefers a soil pH between 5.5 and 6.5, but also grows well in soils with a pH of 5.0 to 7.0.
+This shrub prefers a soil pH between 5.5 and 6.5, but it also grows well in soils with a pH of 5.0 to 7.0.
 Select a site that isn't exposed to artificial lighting at night if you're growing a poinsettia for its bright red bracts.
-A poinsettia doesn't survive winter in USDA zones 8 and lower.
-But there are other plant that can thrive in these predicaments.

 Transplanting a Poinsettia

-The hole for a poinsettia should be wider and deeper than the root ball of the plant.
-Dig a hole 1 foot wider and 6 inches deeper than the pot containing the poinsettia.
+The hole for a poinsettia should be 1 foot wider than the root ball of the plant but no deeper than the bottom of the roots.
 Break up the soil if it's lumpy, and refill the hole so that the surface of the soil in the container will be level with the surrounding ground.
 Gently slide the plant out of its pot, avoiding pulling on it.
 Take extra care with the stems because they can be fragile and brittle.

 Caring for a Poinsettia Outdoors

 Watering and fertilizing a newly planted poinsettia helps the shrub establish well.
 Spread a 2-inch layer of organic mulch, such as shredded bark or leaf mold, over the planted area to help conserve soil moisture.
-Fertilize the poinsettia with a high-nitrogen product, such as a 12-4-8 liquid fertilizer diluted at a rate of 4 teaspoons per 2 gallons of water.
+Fertilize the poinsettia with a high-nitrogen product, such as a 12-4-8 liquid fertilizer, following all label directions.

-Apply the fertilizer solution every one to two weeks while the poinsettia is actively growing.
-Manufacturer's instructions may vary, so read and follow the product label.
+Manufacturer's instructions vary, so read and follow the product label for rate and frequency of reapplication.
 Poinsettia doesn't tolerate drought.
 Water the shrub when the soil surface is dry, but don't apply so much water that the ground becomes soggy.